 1. Clear the area.
 Take your horse out of the stall and removes any objects such as feed and water buckets.

-cleaning kit to hand include a wheelbarrow, shavings or manure fork and a yard broom.
+2. Keep a cleaning kit to hand include a wheelbarrow, shavings or manure fork and a yard broom.

 3. Clear all the soiled bedding.
 Remove manure and wet bedding thoroughly.